Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing

 After the dissipation of the protoplanetary disc, the external boundary condition no matter bears physical meaning.
 Instead, the luminosity known from equation (\ref{eq:Lpla}) will then define the temperature $T_{2/3}$ at optical depth $\tau=2/3$ through

 with $R_{\rm pho}$ denoting the photosphere radius.
 In Appendix A we describe how this is calculated from the knowledge of the envelope opacity and the luminosity.

-In the absence of a gas envelope, e.g.\ after its removal by XUV radiation, the photospheric temperature level $T_{2/3}$ is reached in the outgassed atmosphere.
+In the absence of a gas envelope, for example after its removal by XUV radiation, the photospheric temperature level $T_{2/3}$ is reached in the outgassed atmosphere.
 In that case we integrate